MolSSI/mmic_parmed/docs/index.rst

-.. mmic_mda documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
+.. mmic_parmed documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mmic_mda's documentation!
+Welcome to mmic_parmed's documentation!
 =========================================================

 .. toctree::